kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

     // It can happen that a resource got allocated for a Pod and
     // then the Pod cannot be scheduled onto the nodes where the allocated
     // resource is available.
 The scheduler detects this and
-    // then sets the “reallocate” phase to tell the plugin that it must
+    // then sets the “reallocate” phase to tell the driver that it must
     // free the resource.
-The plugin does that and resets
+The driver does that and resets
     // the ResourceClaimPhase back to "Pending".
     ResourceClaimReallocate ResourceClaimPhase = “Reallocate” )